-Museums are super expensive in Holland but some other good ones are: Stedelijk (modern art) and Rijksmuseum.
+Museums are super expensive in Holland but some good ones are Stedelijk (modern art) and Rijksmuseum.

 I went to the Rijksmuseum today.
 It was amazing to see the paintings I studied in high school in real life.
 I had no idea how big the Night Watch or the Last Judgement were.
 The Rijksmuseum has more than paintings.
 It features large model ships, medieval weapons, and unicorn horns.
 It’s always mind-blowing to me to see how people from hundreds of years ago used to do things.

 Anne Frank House

 I didn’t realize how far ahead we needed to get tickets for the house tour.
 We ended up standing in line for two hours!
 The house looks out across a canal and is mushed between two other buildings.
 It was surreal walking through the space where eight people lived trying to out-hide the Nazis.
 It was hard to imagine that this country, with its cute houses and tranquil canals, were captured by Nazi Germany.

 Thoughts while standing in line for the Anne Frank House.

 3:45 pm Got it line.
 The line attendant told us it was about a 3-hour line.
 It wrapped around the whole block.

 Mom, “I just wanted to get my Kindle so I could read while standing in line.”

 The group in front of us has stepped out of line.
 They gave up after 10 minutes.